AstroNvim/docs/src/content/docs/recipes/alpha.md

 ### Customize Alpha Header

-If you want to customize your header on the dashboard you can do this easily by overriding the `alpha` options in your plugins:
+If you want to customize your header on the dashboard/home screen you can do this easily by overriding the `alpha` options in your plugins:

 ```lua
 {